spdx/spdx-spec/docs/serializations.md

-When serializing a physical SpdxDocument, any property of the logical element that can be natively represented within the chosen serialization format (e.g., `@context` prefixes in JSON-LD instead of the namespaceMap) MAY utilize these native mechanisms.
+When serializing a physical SpdxDocument, any property of the logical element that can be natively represented within the chosen serialization format (e.g., `@context` prefixes in JSON-LD instead of the namespaceMap) may utilize these native mechanisms.
 All remaining properties shall be serialized within the SpdxDocument element itself.

-A serialization MUST NOT contain more than one SpdxDocument.
+A serialization must not contain more than one SpdxDocument.

-A given instance of serialization MUST NOT define more than one SpdxDocument element.
+A given instance of serialization must not define more than one SpdxDocument element.

 ## Serialization in JSON-LD